BPD 101

 - Invalidating environments – where emotions are dismissed or punished

 BPD is often a survival response to chronic emotional pain.
-It’s not a character flaw – it’s a coping mechanism that needs support, not shame.
+It’s not a character flaw – it’s a coping mechanism that requires support.

 Treatment and recovery

-While recovery is not linear, BPD is treatable.
+While recovery isn’t linear, BPD is treatable.
 Many people go on to lead stable, fulfilling lives.
 Key approaches include:

-- Dialectical Behavioural Therapy (DBT) focuses on emotion regulation, distress tolerance, mindfulness and interpersonal effectiveness
+- Dialectical Behavioural Therapy (DBT), which focuses on emotion regulation, distress tolerance, mindfulness and interpersonal effectiveness

-- Mentalisation-Based Therapy (MBT) helps individuals understand their own and others’ mental states
+- Mentalisation-Based Therapy (MBT), which helps individuals understand their own and others’ mental states

-- Schema Therapy targets deep-rooted patterns and beliefs
+- Schema Therapy, which targets deep-rooted patterns and beliefs

-- Medication may help with co-occurring conditions like depression or anxiety, but it’s not a primary treatment for BPD
+- Medication can help with co-occurring conditions like depression or anxiety, but isn’t a primary treatment for BPD

 Post a comment